 Data Integrity and Access to Personal Information

-Users are given the opportunity, at the time that we request such information, to “opt out” of having their information used for purposes not directly related to our website and the products and services that we provide.
-For example, our download form has an “opt-in” option so users who download the trial software from us but do not want to receive any marketing materials will not receive such materials unless they select the option to do so.
-Users who no longer wish to receive our newsletter may remove their name from the distribution list at any time by contacting the ArbiterSports Customer Support Department at 801-576-9436.
+Users are given the opportunity, at the time that we request such information, to “opt out” of having their information used for purposes not directly related to the ArbiterSports Websites and the products and services that we provide.
+Users who no longer wish to receive our newsletter may remove their name from the distribution list at any time by contacting the ArbiterSports Customer Support Department at 800-311-4060.
 If you have subscribed under more than one email address, you will need to unsubscribe for each of your email addresses.

 Links to Other Sites

-The ArbiterSports Website is not designed for children age 13 or younger.
+The ArbiterSports Websites are not designed for children age 13 or younger.
 Accordingly, we do not knowingly collect, use, or disclose personally identifying information from children age 13 or younger.
 In the event we learn that we have collected such information, we will take steps to delete the information as soon as possible.

 Protecting your privacy and your information is a priority at ArbiterSports.
 We do not rent or sell the personal financial information you provide to us.
 We use industry-standard methods to protect your personally identifying information from unauthorized access.
 Among other techniques, we usually store such information on a computer behind a “firewall” in a secure location, and we take measures to restrict the number of employees internally who can access such data.
-When our registration or order form asks users to enter sensitive information (such as a credit card number), that information is encrypted and protected using industry-standard encryption technology, such as 128-bit encryption SSL (Secure Socket Layers).
+When our registration or order form asks users to enter sensitive information (such as a credit card number), that information is encrypted and protected using industry-standard encryption technology, such as 265-bit encryption TLS (Transport Layer Security).
 In addition, as an added security measure, if you use a credit card to make a purchase on our site, an ArbiterSports representative may call you to verify the transaction.

-While we use SSL encryption to protect sensitive information online, we also take steps to protect user information off-line.
-Access to all of our users’ information, not just the sensitive information mentioned above, is restricted in our offices.
+While we use TLS encryption to protect sensitive information online, we also take steps to protect user information off-line.
+Access to all of our users’ information, not just the sensitive information mentioned above, is restricted by RBACs (Rules Based Access Controls).
 Only employees who need the information to perform a specific job (for example, our billing clerk or a customer service representative) are granted access to personally identifying information.
 Furthermore, employees are kept up-to-date on our security and privacy policies and practices, and such policies and practices are strictly enforced.
 Finally, the servers on which we store personally identifying information are kept in a secure environment.